Many B2B leaders come to us with one big ask – “just get me leads.”

 The takeaway here is that authenticity and emotional connection matter – even in B2B – and a brand anthem campaign is a great way to use emotion and authenticity to build brand awareness.

-Building a strong foundation before embarking on B2B lead generation efforts will better position your organization to achieve your growth goals.
+Building a strong foundation before embarking on B2B demand generation efforts will better position your organization to achieve your growth goals.
 However, these are by no means the only issues you’ll need to address.
 In our next article, we’ll cover one more common pitfall in B2B lead generation efforts.